-To put in place and embed a policy to support residents who are experiencing domestic abuse.
+To put in place and embed a policy to support our customers who are experiencing domestic abuse.

-To make information about national and local domestic abuse support services available on your website and in other places which are easily accessible to residents and staff.
+To make information about national and local domestic abuse support services available on our website and in other places which are easily accessible to customers and colleagues.

-To put in place a HR policy and procedure on domestic abuse, or to incorporate this into an existing policy, to support members of staff who are experiencing domestic abuse.
+To put in place a HR policy and procedure on domestic abuse, or to incorporate this into an existing policy, to support colleagues who are experiencing domestic abuse.

-Appoint a champion in your organisation to own the activity you are doing to support people experiencing domestic abuse.
+To appoint a champion in our organisation to own the activity we're doing to support people experiencing domestic abuse.

 For more information visit cih.org/makeastand